 A cavity nester, the saw-whet owl nests near bogs or swamps.
 It usually lays from three to six eggs.

 Saw-whet owls feed primarily on small rodents, insects, and amphibians.
-They have also been reported to take songbirds and small mammals.
+They have also been reported to take songbirds.

 RAPTOR CENTER DATA:

 A common patient during the month of October - the fall migration.